Top 10 Tips for Efficient Yet Effective Root Cause Analysis

 Attend this course, go back to work, and use what you have learned to analyze accidents, incidents, near-misses, equipment failures, operating issues, or quality problems.
 If you don’t find root causes that you previously would have overlooked and if you and your management don’t agree that the corrective actions that you recommend are much more effective, just return your course materials/software and we will refund the entire course fee.

 So don’t worry.
 Our training is effective.

-For a list of all our courses and webinars, see:
+For a list of all our courses and webinars, see THIS LINK.

-One more thing you might have noticed in the matrix above … Each year we hold the Global TapRooT® Summit.
+One more thing you might have noticed in the matrix above is that each year, we hold the Global TapRooT® Summit.
 This is a great place for your team leaders to

-Just click on the link below to learn more about the next Global TapRooT® Summit:
+CLICK HERE to learn more about the next Global TapRooT® Summit.